Homeschooling While Both Parents Work: A Six-Year Honest Guide

 Lunch break school.
 A parent who works from home uses the lunch hour for the daily read-aloud or a lesson that requires presence.
 The rest of the day is independent.

 Tag-team schedule.
 Two working parents alternate school responsibility.
 One parent covers morning subjects while the other works; they switch after lunch.
 Requires close coordination but doubles the coverage.
+We have done this during peak busy seasons and it works if both people are genuinely committed to the transition.

 Four-day school week.
 Many working-parent homeschoolers run a compressed four-day school week with Friday as a flex day for field trips, extra projects, or catch-up.
 Four focused days often produce more than five unfocused ones.